 We believe that our finished products (whether a development plan or a specialized study) are sources of information, programs for correction, and estimates of future needs.
 Our plans are designed to reflect our clients’ goals, to coordinate actions, and to guide project implementation.
 But most importantly, our plans are intended to serve as a framework for decision making.
 Therefore, a close rapport is always maintained with our clients so that our finished products meet their needs and expectations.

 GIS and Spatial Analysis

 3-D Modeling, Renderings and View Analysis

 - Location Anahola, Kaua‘i

-PBR HAWAII, at the request of Department of Hawaiian Home Lands (DHHL), initiated the Anahola Town Center Planning process to bring together a diverse group of community stakeholders including community members and decision makers in a discrete and intense planning process, known as a charrette.
-The charrette was utilized to make informed and action driven development decisions.
+PBR HAWAII, at the request of Department of Hawaiian Home Lands (DHHL), initiated the Anahola Town Center Planning process to bring together a diverse group of community stakeholders including community members and decision makers in a charrette.
+The charrette was used to make informed and action driven development decisions.
 Through this planning process, the stakeholders created a physical plan.
-Synergistic relationships were identified showing how community, culture, education and commerce can address the community’s needs and desires while optimizing the opportunities of a growing diverse community.
+Synergistic relationships were identified showing how community, culture, education, and commerce can address the community’s needs and desires while optimizing the opportunities of a growing diverse community.